 If you’re on an Outlander tour of Scotland like I was, then you really can’t miss out on a visit to the Highland Folk Museum Outlander location.

-In 2014, the production crew spent a lot of time at this museum, using one of the townships in the series one as a film set.
+The production crew spent a lot of time at this museum, using one of the townships in series one as a film set.
 In Outlander series one episode 5, ‘Rent’, the MacKenzie party stop at one of the MacKenzie Clan villages to collect the rents.

 The good news for Outlander fans is that this village at the Highland Folk Museum is exactly like it was in the series and hasn’t changed one bit.
 So, you will actually feel like you’re walking in Jacobite Scotland as soon as you walk in.

-Here’s a complete guide to the Highland Folk Museum Outlander location and how you can visit!
+Here’s a complete guide to the Highland Folk Museum Outlander location and how you can visit it!

 What is the Highland Folk Museum?

 The Highland Folk Museum is Britain’s first open-air museum in Newtonmore.
 Their aim is to educate visitors about how people used to live in the Highlands from the 1700s until the 1950s through hands-on experience.

 Their site is a mile long and includes 18th-century townships, working crofts, houses, trains, schoolhouses, and much more.